Dennis9990/easyvest/README.md

 I've added an animation to make it look pretty :D

 ### Functions
-- /vest puts on a vest(body armor)
+- /vest puts on a vest.
 - /rvest removes the vest.

 ### Installation